safa-abidi/Lab2-Eth-Evoting/README.md

 ```

 #### E- MetaMask
-The next step is connecting Ganache in Metamask
+The next step is connecting Ganache in MetaMask

 #### F- Testing the Evoting Application